 One of the most common questions we receive when parents are divorcing is whether the court will require payment of retroactive or “back” child support.
 This question often arises in situations where the parents have been separated for a significant period of time prior to beginning divorce or custody proceedings, with one parent being the primary caregiver to the child.
 Unfortunately, most people seeking retroactive child support come away disappointed.
 For this reason and others, you should consult with an experienced family law attorney as soon as possible if you are considering a divorce or separation.

-As a general rule in the State of Washington, child support is not retroactive prior to the date of the filing of the petition asking for child support.
+As a general rule in the State of Washington, child support payments are not retroactive prior to the date of the filing of the petition asking for child support.
 To use the scenario above, you cannot seek child support for any period of time preceding the date you filed for child support even if you were the sole provider for the child.
 However, there are a few circumstances where child support can go further back.

 Paternity Is an Issue